coreyjonoliver/dwolla-scala-sdk/README.md

 _dwolla-sdk-scala_ is available on the [Maven Central](http://www.sonatype.org/central) repository.
 There is no current release version, but a SNAPSHOT for version `1.0.0` is currently available.

+If you use SBT you can include _dwolla-sdk-scala_ with:

 ```scala
 libraryDependencies += "com.dwolla" %%  "dwolla-sdk-scala" % "1.0.0"
 ```